mholling/nswtopo/docs/init.md

 # Map Corner Inset

 Use the `--inset` option to remove a rectangular corner from the map.
-Specify the size of the inset in millimetres, using the sign to indicate which corner of the map to inset: positive values for the northeast corner, negative values for the southwest corner, and so on.
+Specify the size of the inset in millimetres, using the sign to indicate which corner of the map to inset: positive values for the southeast corner, negative values for the northwest corner, and so on.